brianspiering/teaching_materials/slack_guidelines.md

-Slack Guidelines: A User Guide for Brian on Slack
+A User Guide for Brian on Slack
 -------

 Helpful suggestions: